Oisota/MyBlog/src/blog/functional-vs-imperative-style.markdown

 ### Readability
 In my opinion, the functional approach is many times more readable than the imperative approach.
 This is because the imperative examples have explicit iteration using `for` loops while the functional example has implicit iteration using higher order functions.
-The extraneous noise of the `for` loop syntax obscures what the code is actually doing and leads to less readable code.
+The extraneous noise of the `for` loop syntax obscures the meaning of the code and makes it less readable.
 At first glance, it isn't immediately obvious what a `for` loop is doing.
 The problem being solved isn't about setting up a counter variable and then indexing off of it.
 It is about filtering some data, then transforming it, and then reducing it to a single value.
-Contrast `for` loops with `map`, `filter`, and `reduce` where the meaning of the code is much clearer.
-This is due to the semantic meaning behind the names of these functions.
+Contrast `for` loops with `map`, `filter`, and `reduce` where the meaning of the code is much clearer due to the semantic meaning associated with these functions.
 `map` transforms lists, `filter` filters elements out of a list based upon a condition, and `reduce` reduces lists to a single value.
-The semantic meaning behind these functions allow code to express its intent much more clearly than using `for` loops.
+The semantic meaning behind these functions allow the code to express its intent much more clearly than with `for` loops.

 ### Performance
 I used the `time` command to time the exeuction of each script.